Evolutionary game theory using agent-based methods: Agent-based methods

 \subsection{Stochastic strategies}

 If we think about real agents making decisions in an uncertain world (be it microbes or day traders), it is the rarest individual who makes decisions deterministically.
 More often than not, an agent is described by a {\em probability} to make a decision.
 In games with two strategies, Maynard Smith showed that for a game with an attractive interior fixed point (a snowdrift game with $a,b>0$) a {\em probabilistic} strategy with probabilities given by the equilibrium population fractions of the deterministic game is in fact evolutionarily stable, that is, an ESS of the game~\citep{MaynardSmith1982}.
 However, this general result does not translate to games with more than two strategies.
-While the fixed point for stochastic strategies will always coincide with the mixed strategy ESS (the stable population fraction of pure strategies), there is no general theory that predicts the stability of said fixed point~\citep{Hines1980,Zeeman1981,Thomas1985,Bomze1990}.
+While the fixed point for stochastic strategies will always coincide with the mixed strategy ESS (the stable population fraction of pure strategies), there is no general theory that predicts the stability of said fixed point~\citep{Hines1980,Zeeman1981,Thomas1985,Bomze1990,Cressman1990}, mostly because the stability criteria involve only strategies close to the fixed point.
 We can see this readily by analyzing a three-player game that is general enough to include the standard Rock-Paper-Scissors game (both with an attractive and a repulsive fixed point), and a number of other three-player games classified by Zeeman~\citep{Zeeman1980}.

 The ``Suicide Bomber" (SB) game is modeled after the dynamics of bacterial populations in which a small fraction of bacteria commit suicide by triggering an explosion that sprays a bacterial toxin into the surrounding area.
 While the exploding bacterium is killed, its kin (who carry a resistance gene to the toxin) profit from the suicide, because it removes non-kin bacteria from the food source as those do not carry the resistance gene~\citep{LenskiVelicer2000,ChaoLevin1981,Kerretal2002}.
 But the dynamics are complicated: the wild-type strain ``00" that carries neither the toxin gene T nor the resistance gene R will be outcompeted by the suicide bomber ``RT" strain, because of the advantage that explosion confers on the bomber's kin.
 However, RT carries a double disadvantage compared to the wild-type that does not carry either gene, because toxin production and resistance are both costly.
 The RT strain, as a consequence, can be invaded by a strain that has lost the toxin production gene (a strain ``R0"), because it is a cheater that does not suffer from toxin exposure, yet does not pay the cost of carrying the toxin.
 Once R0 dominates the population, it can be invaded by a wild-type 00, because in the absence of toxin production, carrying the resistance gene is a useless luxury.
 Of course, once 00 dominates, it is again vulnerable to invasion by RT, and the cycle resumes in what seems like a never-ending game of Rock-Paper-Scissors.